Reynouts/AoC19/README.md

 and idirectly around all objects.
 Sounds like a recursive problem.

-I calculate the total objects orbiting recursively, but the objects are iterated over multiple times, so I store the solution in the object: `self.total`.
+I calculate the total objects orbiting recursively, but the objects are iterated over multiple times, so I store the solution in the object member variable:
+`self.total`.

 ``` python
 def get_orbits(self):